David-McKenna/udpPacketManager/README.md

 - 4-bit data is not yet supported

 Future work should not break the exiting load/process iteration loop, and may consist of
-- Re-learning the intended way of installing C libraries (headers are copied to /usr/local/include, but the compiled objects need to be sorted)
 - Implementing 4-bit
 - Creating a wrapper python library to allow for easer interfacing within python scripts rather than requiring a C program (CFFI if I can strip out ifdefs?)
-- Add some 'defaults' into the mockHeader input, such as a "-mode5" string converted to implement the default sampling time and frequencies used
 - Investigating [blosc](https://github.com/Blosc/) [(examples link)](https://github.com/Blosc/c-blosc2/tree/master/examples) as an option to speed up some processing modes
 - Specifying specific beamlets to process rather than entire ports